Intergenerational Ministry Becoming Intentionally Intergenerational

 Guiding and Visioning

 We can guide you from where you are currently with Intergenerational Ministry, to where you want to be!
-We recommend you begin with our Intergenerational Ministry Starter Bundle, or our Growth Groups for Intergenerational Ministry cohort approach.
+We recommend you begin with our Intergenerational Ministry Training Bundle for churches, or our Growth Groups for Intergenerational Ministry cohort approach for judicatory organizations.
 Contact us at 877.937.2572 or email@example.com for more information.

 We recommend a simple and foundational six-step path for becoming intentionally intergenerational.